Samiatjaji/BANK-LOANS-REPORT/README.md

 I created a grid view report categorised by 'Loan status' in order to get a completely cover the data and hence enforce the right decisions on the bank's health Portfolio.

 ### Summary Dashboard

+![Summary Report](https://github.com/user-attachments/assets/c1d58ba5-8213-4a33-ae78-0ee9592a0018)

 At the top, KPIs such as total applications, total funded amount, total amount received, average interest rate and average DTI are displayed alongside their month-over-month and month-to-date changes showing performance trends.

 - The total loan application is 38.6K with a month-over-month increase of 6.9% and month-to-date of 4.3K application.
+This indicates an positive trend in loan demand and that the bank is actively attracting new loan applicants.
-- The total funded amount by the bank is $435.8M with MoM increase of 13% and MTD of $54M
+- The total funded amount by the bank is $435.8M with MoM increase of 13% and MTD of $54.0M.
+This shows that the bank is succesffully approving and funding a significant portion of loan applications.
-- The total amount received is $473.1M with MoM increase of 15.8% and MTD of $58.1M
+- The total amount received is $473.1M with MoM increase of 15.8% and MTD of $58.1M shows that repayments are coming in at a healthy pace
 - The average Interest rate is 12.05% with MoM increase of 3.5% and MTD of 12.36%
-- The Average Debt-to-income ratio is 13.33% with MoM increase of 2.7% and MTD of 13.67%
+- The Average Debt-to-income ratio is 13.33% with MoM increase of 2.7% and MTD of 13.67% further suggests that borrowers may have a relatively high level of existing debt.
+This could pose a risk to loan repayment.

-![Summary Report](https://github.com/user-attachments/assets/c1d58ba5-8213-4a33-ae78-0ee9592a0018)

 - Good Loans Issued vs Bad Loans Issued
 Out of the Total Applications of loans approved, 86.18% of them were good loans (i.e a payment plan has been paid fully or still ongoing).
 This is 33.2K of total applications and funded amount is $370.2M while the amount received is $435.8M.
 This shows that adequate requirements and practices are being followed to ensure repayment of loans.
-Meanwhile, Bad Loans (5.3K) only amount to 13.82% of the total applications where $65.5M applications were funded and $37.3M was received back.
+Meanwhile, Bad Loans (5.3K applications) only amount to 13.82% of the total applications where $65.5M applications were funded and $37.3M was received back.This is low compared to good loans but its still a potential area for risk management improvement.

 ![Good Bad loans](https://github.com/user-attachments/assets/7ea52b30-654d-4423-9089-29ebadb2e391)